Chat With A Librarian

 Answered By: Iris Carroll Last Updated: Apr 13, 2020 Views: 9

 It's always best to use direct quotations sparingly.
 There are several reasons for this.
 First of all you don't want your paper to be choppy for your teacher to read.
 If you just insert a lot of quotations, it could turn out very choppy with several different "voices" telling your story instead of you.
 Which leads to the second reason, you want to tell your story or explain your issue.
 You want to show your teacher that you understand the topic and have drawn your own conclusions from your research.
 Therefore, it's always better to incorporate your outside sources by paraphrasing and/or summarizing them.

-Click on the tutorial below from the Greenwood Skills Center to learn these easy techniques:
+Click on the link below from Purdue University Online Writing Lab to learn six easy techniques: